-On May 7th there will be 3 elections -the General Election, to decide your local MP, Town or Parish elections, and finally the election of Councillors for Sedgemoor District Council.
-Currently Sedgemoor is controlled by the Conservatives whose strength is in the North of the District (Cheddar and Burnham) and the rural areas, whilst Labour is the dominant party in Bridgwater-with 13 of 15 councillors, and therefore the main opposition party.
+On May 2nd 2019 there will be local elections -District Council, and Town or Parish elections.
+Currently Sedgemoor is controlled by the Conservatives whose strength is in the North of the District (Cheddar and Burnham) and the rural areas, whilst Labour is the dominant party in Bridgwater-with 10 of 15 councillors on District (and 14 of 16 on Town), and therefore the main opposition party.

-31 Conservative 13 Labour 2 Lib Dem 2 independent
+35 Conservative 10 Labour 1 Lib Dem 2 UKIP

 What does control of Sedgemoor mean?